andreic-ensemble/doctest/documentation/getting_started/kubernetes.md

 kubectl --namespace=prod apply -f zk-aws.yaml
 ```
 <br>
-{==Note – if no namespace is used in the Kubernetes cluster, you can omit the
+<mark>Note – if no namespace is used in the Kubernetes cluster, you can omit the
---namespace property.==}
+--namespace property.</mark>
 <br>

 ##### Validating the ZooKeeper Service